 Templating SSH Client Configuration

-Note: When I first got the idea for this I used gomplate , then I realized my dotfile manager of choice, chezmoi is better suited for my usecase.
+Note: When I first got the idea for this I used gomplate, then I realized my dotfile manager of choice, chezmoi is better suited for my usecase.
 I have dumped the files I created in this gist just in case someone finds them useful.

-, I explained how I use Match in my ssh_config to dynamically select my jump host.
+In my my previous post, I explained how I use Match in my ssh_config to dynamically select my jump host.
 At first I had a few files in a git repository that I symlink to ~/.ssh/conf.d and have them includeed in ~/.ssh/config.
 But the more hosts I added the more unmanageable the soultion becoame.
-Recently I started using devpod
+Recently I started using devpod for development and it started modifying ~/.ssh/config which started breaking in all sorts of ways, so I decided to redo my configuration and thought templating it would be a good idea.
+I ended up liking the end result and wanted to share.

 ~/.local/share/chezmoi/.chezmoitemplates/ssh_host: